lucadibello/RoadSense/specification/project_specification.md

 - **Optimized Data Transmission**: Since continuous data transmission can be costly for the user, the system should transmit data only when the vehicle is at established access points (e.g., Wi-Fi hotspots).

-- **Power Supply**: The system should be designed to operate using the vehicle's power source primarily, with a small backup battery to ensure that the data transmission is not interrupted if the vehicle is turned off.
+- **Power Supply**: The systems should be designed to operate using the vehicle's power source primarily, with a small backup battery to ensure that the data transmission is not interrupted if the vehicle is turned off.

-- **Durable Casing**: The sensor nodes should be robust and weatherproof to withstand various driving conditions.
+- **Durability**: The sensor nodes should be robust and weatherproof to withstand various driving conditions to minimize effort and cost of maintenance for the end user.

 ## System design

 The **RoadSense** system consists of the following components:

-- **Sensor Nodes**: IoT devices installed in vehicles, responsible for collecting vibration data using an Inertial Measurement Unit (IMU) sensor and location data via a GPS module.
+- **Sensor Nodes**: IoT devices installed in vehicles, responsible for collecting inertial data using an Inertial Measurement Unit (IMU) sensor and location data via a GPS module.
+These nodes should already compute a qualifier for localized road states to minimize data traffic to centralized hubs.

-- **Actuator Nodes**: Handle data transmission to the server and manage device power.

 - **Server-Side Application**: Collects, aggregates, and analyzes data from multiple devices, and visualizes road quality using heatmaps.